Being One in God

 Some Christians find it easier to focus on what is excellent and worthy of praise than others, but if God said it, we can all do it.
 Setting our will to focus on these qualities more than the fault or lack in our spouses enhances our love and appreciation of each other.
 Praying and thanking God over a list of good qualities when it’s become difficult to appreciate the spouse changes our viewpoint to what is good, the strengths our partner brings.

 Some differences between couples are more difficult to bear than others.
 These are the areas that require negotiation, compromise, and acceptance as we draw upon God’s love and wisdom in the relationship.
 God teaches what is hard-wired in our patterns and what is able to change through God’s intervention.
-In fact, this is the wisdom of the Serenity Prayer!
-Change what we can (ourselves), accept what we cannot change (others) and have the wisdom to know the difference.
+God can change anything, but His work may be in accepting what is rather than praying or striving for change.

 “As iron sharpens iron, so one man sharpens another.”
 Proverbs 27:17 Berean

 While this is not specific to marriage, it certainly applies!
-We do get sharpened and refined, as we live with our spouses and “rub” against each other.
-Yes, there is friction, but when submitted to God, rather than getting out our own “knives” to use on each other, the inner qualities of God in marital unions grow.
+We do get sharpened and refined, as we live with our spouses and rub against each other.
+Yes, there is friction, but when submitted to God, rather than getting out our own knives to carve away at the other’s flesh, the inner qualities of God seen in our marital union grows.
 Some of our spouses might even say that living with us has definitely made them more godly!

 Agape love brings the oil of forgiveness and peace, making things go more smoothly.
 God’s words to husbands and wives, which we are exploring here, are the foundation of marital life for Christians, but generalizations about what a marriage should be that are not based upon God’s design are just human opinions.
 There are many patterns of happy marital unions in God’s kingdom, some of which would not appeal to everyone, but the Lord as the foundation makes it work.

-When unexplored “shoulds” are applied in a Christian marriage, these do damage.
-Whether they come from others or show up in marriages because of learned spousal or gender roles, they divide and conquer rather than unite and connect in love.
+When unexplored shoulds are applied in a Christian marriage, these do damage.
+Whether they come from others or show up in marriages because of learned spousal or gender roles, they divide, weaken and conquer in resentment and anger rather than unite and connect in love.
 God’s wisdom and understanding is available to guide and direct us to live in increasing compatibility, accepting each other’s differences as gifts rather than irritants.

 We learn through God to enjoy and appreciate each other and the incredible richness of human life together.
-We surely cannot rely on man’s wisdom or advice, even when some say it is “just common sense.”
+We surely cannot rely on man’s wisdom or advice, even when some say it is just common sense.
 Common sense says “Absence makes the heart grow fonder” while also saying “Familiarity breeds contempt.”
 Neither is absolute or godly wisdom.
-God’s wisdom is the only thing we can count on, and being led by the holy spirit is the primary path to contentment and joy.
+God’s wisdom is the only thing we can count on.
+Being led by the holy spirit is the path to contentment and joy.

 Our Lord created us for relationships, intending that we would enjoy our relationship with Him and with each other.
 The spouse who is able to love their partner and enjoy being with them more than with any other has been given a great gift, indeed!
 God is love, and He is the expert on marital love as well as every other kind of love required to grow up into in Him.
 He has all our differences in background, childhood, values, habits, family traditions, and beliefs covered.

-God’s understanding then grows that we may live together in the precious companionship of love, joy, and peace.
+God, who knows our partners best, grows our understanding so we may live together in the precious companionship of kingdom love, joy, and peace.
 These qualities of the kingdom of God are nurtured and grow within us in our marriages.
 When God chooses to put together partners whose personalities and habits are similar, understanding may evolve more easily over time.
 Such couples are best friends right away, often with fewer conflicts than when God puts opposites together.

 “And if one prevail against him, two shall withstand him; and a threefold cord is not quickly broken.”
 Ecclesiastes 4:12 KJV